MaxHalford/xgp/docs/go.md

 ## Installation

-Once you have [installed Go](https://golang.org/dl/), you can install xgp like any other Go package.
+Once you have [installed Go](https://golang.org/dl/), you can install XGO like any other Go package.

 ```sh
 go get github.com/MaxHalford/xgp